testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 5. Select **Properties** on the left-hand menu.

 6. Drag the **Message Retention** slider all the way to the right to set the value to 7.
-Unfortunately, this is as long as you can set message retention for Event Hubs messages using the portal UI.
+This is as long as you can set message retention for Event Hubs messages using the portal UI.
 It is possible to contact Microsoft to set the value to as many as 4 weeks.
 Unfortunately, this does not meet Woodgrove Bank's requirements for retaining this hot data for 60 days.

    ![Screenshot displaying the event hub properties and the Message Retention value being set to 7.](media/event-hub-message-retention.png 'Properties')